jamrod/oBundle-test/README.md

 The Bonus funtionality was pretty straight forward.
 The Customer object was available in the context and easily accessible with handlebars, {{ customer.name }}

+One final problem occured when updating the theme.
+None of my edits appear on the live website after bundling and pushing.
+I read and re-read all of the documentation on bundling and pushing and went through the entire process multiple times.
+Checked all my file permissions on new files and folders, reached out to tech support and searched through the forums to no avail.
+I'm not sure why no theme edits appear in the live version despite appearing exactly as designed on my local environment.
+I would like to know the answer and perhaps you will let me know if you choose to move forward with me in this process.

+Thank you for the opportunity.

 ### Links

 Github repo: [https://github.com/jamrod/oBundle-test](https://github.com/jamrod/oBundle-test)